The Accidental Mountaineer & the Seven Summits challenge

 Weeks turned into months and winter turned into spring – and I was once again back in NY and trying to get back to a normal semblance of life.
 I spent some weekends in NH getting back into a climbing groove and that’s when I first thought out loud about Everest, once again to CJ my climbing mentor, whom I typically run everything by first.
 He agreed it was time – and we got the ball rolling, with him doing the introductions to the Everest program director at IMG.

 First things first however – I still had unfinished business on both Elbrus and Aconcagua – having been on both of them twice before.
-So, with high hopes of cleaning up the ledger in my favour, I first booked a June trip back to Russia.
+So, with high hopes of cleaning up the ledger in my favor, I first booked a June trip back to Russia.
 Happy to report that third time was a charm – and despite a full-on whiteout on summit day, we managed to summit!
 At long last.
 Man, that felt good.

 September saw myself and Stef travel to Australia on our honeymoon – and managed to reach the top of Kosciuszko on a cold and snow-covered day.
 My fourth, Stef’s second.
 Things were starting to go my way… oddly – and I am not superstitious – since Dad’s passing.
 Perhaps the old man was just tired of listening to me talk about “nearlys” and now that he had a front row seat, was doing his best to ensure I made it to the top these last few times.